theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

+## Version 1.2.1
+- Move To which was not working after last update is now fixed
+- Dropping headers onto the Map or onto the Marker config will now correctly add headers to the UUID, The modals will also correctly open onto the specified anchor
+- The new player folder journals structure no longer requires a second reload on first initialization

 ## Version 1.2.0
 - Party and Shared journal now have a multi-journal structure akin to the Lore tab.
 This is a big update- make sure all the data was migrated successfully!
 - Refactored a lot of code to allow for the new party\personal journal tabs, do not update right before a session